Grove-Stamp-100

 Kersey Village

-Kersey lies in a pretty River Valley along which you will find many of Suffolks famous medieval villages with Lavenham, an easy cycle ride away.
-And it has a smashing village pub called The Bell with good food and a roaring log fire in the winter.
+Kersey lies in a pretty River Valley along which you will find many of Suffolks famous Medieval villages with Lavenham, an easy cycle ride away.
+And it has a smashing village pub called The Bell with really excellent food and a roaring log fire in the winter.
 Dogs and walkers are welcome!

-The next little hamlet called Lindsey has a good food pub known as The Lindsey Rose, also close by is The Edwardstone White Horse which does light food but has its own Micro Brewery so a good place to cycle or walk to (bikes are provided for free in Water Cottage)
+The next little hamlet called Lindsey has a good food pub known as The Lindsey Rose, also close by is The Edwardstone White Horse which does light food but has its own Micro Brewery so a good place to cycle or walk to.

-Hollow Trees Farm has a wonderful Farm Shop comlete with a good Butchers and Deli, it also has a lovely farm trail where you can meet the animals and a great picnic area which tree swings and tunnels which the kids love and there is a good cafe for them if you didnt bring a picnic.
-Hollow Trees Farm is a decent walk away or an 8 minute drive.
+Hollow Trees Farm has a wonderful Farm Shop complete with a good Butchers and Deli, it also has a lovely farm trail where you can meet the animals, and a great picnic area which tree swings and tunnels which the kids love and there is a good cafe for them if you didn’t bring a picnic.
+Hollow Trees Farm is a decent walk away or an 8-minute drive.

-If you follow the tiny lanes across country Long Melford, where Lovejoy was filmed, is just 9 miles away and the River Stour, where constable painted his most famous landscapes including ‘The Haywain’, is just 5 miles away.
+If you follow the tiny lanes across country Long Melford, where Lovejoy was filmed, it is just 9 miles away and the River Stour, where constable painted his most famous landscapes including ‘The Haywain’ at Flatford Mill, is just 10 miles away.

 You are right in the middle of the prettiest part of Suffolk here.